tom-NI/qub_cloud/README.md

-# qub_cloud final project
+# Masters Cloud Computing Module
+## Queens University Belfast - code repository.

-Original project was one repo per directory shown here<br>
+The original project was organised as one git repository per directory.

-original .gitignore files removed due to master git repo issues<br>
+Each directory then has its own Dockerfile, from which images are built for each microservice.

-Dependencies;<br>
+Test Dependencies;<br>
-PHPUnit 7?<br>
+- PHPUnit 7?<br>
-HTTPGuzzle library for CI tests
+- HTTPGuzzle library for CI tests